gcallah/indras_net/README.md

 To configure your system for development, first install Python 3 and git and then run `make create_dev_env`.
 This will install some dependencies using PIP.
 Follow the outputted instructions for setting your environment variables.

+To build the Docker container with the development environment, run `make dev_container`.

+To run the Docker container with the development environment, run `./dev_cont.sh`.